Human Resources Development

 Strengthening maintenance skills

-We are continuously working to improve maintenance skills by establishing new courses for skilled members involved in assembly and maintenance work for equipment and molds, in line with changes in the way work is performed at the site of operations.
+We are continuously working to improve maintenance capabilities by establishing new courses for skilled members involved in equipment and mold assembly and maintenance work, in line with changes in shop-floor operations.

 Developing managers and supervisors